frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 He leaned back then, his gray eyes catching the light like polished stones, and said something softer.
 “Who would have guessed, all those years ago, that the stubborn boy sitting before me, sharp as flint, proud as a crow, would be unraveling knots alongside me one day?”

-The humor in his voice felt warm, but I heard something beneath it.
-A trace of wistfulness.
-Of finality.

-I forced myself to smile.
-My shoulders shrugged as if to shed the moment’s weight.
+The humor in his voice felt warm, but I could almost feel the melancholy flowing beneath.
+My shoulders shrugged as if to shed the moment’s weight and I forced a smile.
 “Good friends and teachers make all the difference,” I said.
 “I am proof enough of that.”

 Herma nodded slowly, a touch of pride softening his expression.
 “And good knots,” he muttered, drumming his fingers over the failed rope, “are worth the effort, too.”